rrandev03/NLP_Final/README.md

 - BERT and RoBERTa models for sentiment classification using labeled real and synthetic tweet data.

 ### 2. **VADER Sentiment Analysis Notebook**
-- Applies VADER to classify sentiment and establish a  comparison with transformer models and contains visualizations.
+- Applies VADER to classify sentiment and establish a comparison containing visualizations.

 ### 3. **Dataset Details**
 - **Real Data**: 83,591 tweets collected via Octoparse, filtered for relevance to electric vehicles.